 Once the collection and correlation of the noise and flight data is complete, the various noise metrics can be calculated.
 A computer process is used to calculate the single-event, cumulative, and ambient noise metrics of interest from the data collected at each of the noise monitoring sites.
-This includes the ambient background noise levels (dBA), the single-event noise levels (Lmax), and the cumulative noise levels (DNL).
+This includes the ambient background noise levels (dBA), Lmax, and DNL.